⚡ End of Year Sale! 10% OFF all paid plans. Use code PG10JAN. Explore Plans

 Display Members of Selected Group with ProfileGrid

-Here, we will use the ProfileGrid plugin to display group members of a specific group on a membership site.
-So let’s proceed by first activating the plugin on our site dashboard.
+In this guide, we’ll walk you through using the ProfileGrid plugin to display members from a particular group on your membership site.
+Let’s get started by activating the plugin from your site dashboard.

 Display Members of Selected Group manager

-Now in place of “x”, you have to put the group ID whose members you want to display on the frontend.
+Replace “x” with the group ID of the members you want to display on the frontend.

 Creating Single Group Page

-So it’s time to put the single group page shortcode on a new page.
-From the Pages section of your WP dashboard, create a new page.
+Now it’s time to add the single group page shortcode to a new page.
+In your WordPress dashboard, go to the Pages section and create a new page.

 Display Members of Selected Group frontend